ZulfikarPra/fall-detection/README.md

 Hey!
-This is a edited version for Google Collabs of the tf-pose-estimation by Ildoo Kim modified to work with Tensorflow 2.0+!
+This fall detection is using the help of the edited version for Google Colabs of the tf-pose-estimation by Ildoo Kim!
 Link to original repo: https://www.github.com/ildoonet/tf-openpose

-Will Do The Documentation Later For Collabs Later!
+Will Do The Documentation Later For Colabs Later!